skittleson/ESP-TypeScript/readme.md

 }
 ```

-More advance example using a class, properties, and type checking:   `AdvanceBlinky` class in [blinky.ts](src/blinky.ts).
+More advance example using a class, properties, testing using mocks, and type checking:   `AdvanceBlinky` class in [blinky.ts](src/blinky.ts).

 In depth documentation about [Espruino JavaScript API and flashing](https://www.espruino.com/Reference#software)